 Teens Struggle to Belong

-Teens who are desperate for a place to belong walk awkwardly along the fringe, trying to keep in step with a group of wayward peers.
+Teenager are desperate to belong somewhere.
+Anywhere.
+Unfortunately, this need often points them in the wrong direction.
+They start innocently enough, walking awkwardly along the fringe, trying to keep in step with a group of wayward peers.
 Weeks pass, and their awkwardness disappears.
 Within weeks, these teens are found standing in the way of sinners, counted as part of the crowd.
 Soon they’ll sit in the company of mockers, revered by other teens desperate to belong.

 I spoke with the principal of a private Christian school, grades K4-12.
 She agonizes about the generation slipping through our fingers and the snowball-effect which will follow.
 She says, “Families desperately need grandparents to step in and get involved.”